Learning in repeated auctions: A revenue equivalence theorem

 \section{A revenue equivalence theorem}

-Revenue equivalence theorems are general results claiming that different auction systems -- sharing similar properties -- are equivalent in terms of expected revenue \emph{at a specific equilibrium}.
-The first revenue equivalence theorem showed that the sealed-bid second-price auction and the ascending auction lead to the same revenue for the seller \citep{vickrey1961counterspeculation}.
-This result has later on be extended to all standard auctions showing the equivalence, for instance, between a first-price and a second-price auction in the case where all bidders have the same value distribution \citep{Myerson81}.
+Revenue equivalence theorems are general results showing that different auction systems -- sharing nonetheless some properties -- are equivalent in terms of expected revenue \emph{at a specific equilibrium}.
+The first revenue equivalence theorem showed that the sealed-bid second-price auction and the ascending/English auction lead to the same revenue for the seller \citep{vickrey1961counterspeculation}.
+This result was later extended to all standard auctions - under rather minimal assumptions.

 \begin{theorem2} Consider the family of auctions that are both

 i) \textsl{standard} (i.e., the winner is the bidder with the highest bid)

 ii) \textsl{0-rational} (i.e., winning the auction with a bid of 0 induces a payment of 0).